 Temporary car insurance: Alternatively, you could consider temporary cover if you plan to borrow their vehicle as a one-off.
 You can even get one-day cover to drive someone else's car

 Temporary car insurance is a short-term car insurance policy that typically lasts between one and 28 days, sometimes longer.
 It can be ideal if you need to borrow a family member’s car for a short period of time.

 It’s important to understand that you can only drive a car if you have insurance.
 If you don’t have your own insurance policy (either on your own car including DOC cover, as a named driver on the car owner’s policy, or standalone temporary cover), you will not be legally covered to drive.

 Remember that it’s not the car that’s insured – it’s the driver.
-So while the owner of the car may have an insurance policy for the vehicle, each driver needs to have their own insurance (with driving other cars cover), or be specifically named on the policyholder’s insurance policy.
+So while the owner of the car may have an insurance policy for the vehicle, each driver needs to have their own insurance (either via driving other cars cover or a temporary policy), or be specifically named on the policyholder’s insurance policy.